wanxuanz/INFO30005_snack_in_van/README.md

 ## Instructions of Using code
 clone this repository and install all the dependencies in **package.json** and type **npm start** in terminal to run the code.
 However, you may not be able to run these codes because you cannot access our database.
-Further information will be posted here soon or you can email the following: **yuwenmichael@student.unimelb.edu.au** to ask for authentication.
+If you intend to do so, we have provide one of our username and password.
+Please refer to here: [How to access our database](#how-to-access-our-database).

 ## Handling images
 the photos for each food are stored as **String** in database (in **Collections: foods**).
 The photo is retrieved from https://unsplash.com/photos/.
 If you want to see the photo, simply append the string found in database to this URL: https://unsplash.com/photos. <br />